 Wood calls Syracuse University his “second home.”
 His combination of industry experience and contributions as a Syracuse University student are top-notch.
 Since graduation in 2018, he has worked as a Product Manager for Team Work Online.
 He has access to hire our graduates and help place them in the sports industry.
 He can also help place SPM Senior Capstone students in locations around the country.
 He has connections to all the major sports leagues through TeamWork.
 In addition, his position of leading software engineers and designers for custom software solutions provides a unique route for students to consider when thinking about their career path and the always-evolving concept of technology in sport.

 Wood is passionate about mentoring students.
 He seeks to show them how important it is to become involved in campus activities and roles.
 He’s proud of his selection as a Falk College Scholar, Syracuse University Founder’s Scholar, Charity Auction Co-Chair and SPM Club President.
 He has the flexibility at work to coordinate and facilitate meetings and is a great asset from the Midwest.

 Alyssa Wood, ’15

-Wood has been at MKTG for more than four years following her graduation from Syracuse, developing client relationships with key sports properties such as the NFL, MLB, NBA, MLS, Collegiate Sports, eSports, Formula 1, and entertainment properties.
+Wood has been at MKTG since graduating from Syracuse University in 2015, developing client relationships with key sports properties such as the NFL, MLB, NBA, MLS, collegiate sports, eSports, Formula 1, and entertainment properties.
 While at SU, she was active in the Sport Management Club and its annual Charity Sports Auction, as well as the department’s Women in Sports and Events (WISE) Club, all the while keeping volunteer work and charity work in the forefront of the clubs’ missions.